Oberlin Group of Libraries

-The Oberlin Group of Libraries is a consortium of liberal arts college libraries.
+The Oberlin Group of Libraries is a consortium of American liberal arts colleges, led by a board elected from its members' libraries' directors.
 The group evolved from meetings of college presidents in 1985 and 1986 at Oberlin College.
 As of 2021, it has 80 members.
+Its activities include facilitating interlibrary loans and other collaboration.

+History

+The first meeting of the Oberlin Group was held at Oberlin College in November 1986.
+Their initial shared cause was getting more funding for their college libraries.

+During the 1990s the group finalized an interlibrary loan agreement.